 - Doctoral Students: 36 months

 It is possible to apply to extend the scholarship if you advance to the next level degree (from Research Student to Master’s or Doctoral Degree or from Master’s to Doctoral Degree).
-However, you cannot extend the scholarship period if you fail to complete the degree within the time limit above.
+However, you cannot extend your time as a Research (Non-Degree) student and you cannot extend the scholarship period if you fail to complete the degree within the time limit above.

 Who is Eligible?